AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 ```

 - `my-elastic-key` uses the credential that is defined with that ID
-- withCredentials binds that to a local pipeline variable caleed `ELASTIC_ACCESS_KEY`
+- withCredentials binds that to a local pipeline variable called `ELASTIC_ACCESS_KEY`
 - The step uses the `ELASTIC_ACCESS_KEY` local pipeline variable to establish the credentials
   that it needs.
 - bindings.string